 Thinking about going somewhere for live music this summer?
 No need to fly to Nashville for country or bluegrass.
-The Good Life Festival at Boordy Vineyards provides good food, great music, and an excellent atmosphere for just $10.
-Feel free to bring the kids, as all guests under 16 have free admission.
-And come back to the Vineyards all summer, as the Summer Evening Concerts rock every Friday night from May to August.
+The Good Life Festival at Boordy Vineyards provides good food, great music and an excellent atmosphere for just $10.
+Feel free to bring the kids as all guests under 16 have free admission.
+Come back to the Vineyards all summer, as the Summer Evening Concerts rock every Friday night from May to August.

 Shakespeare isn’t only performed in the Globe Theatre.
 Join Stephanie and Saar at the Gordon Center for A Midsummer Night’s Dream, where the work of famed composer Felix Mendelssohn will be paired with selections from Shakespeare’s beloved comedy performed by actor Stanley Morstein.
 Tickets for the June 14th event are free, but must be reserved.

-Even the Baltimore Symphony Orchestra is coming up to the County on July 3rd and 4th for their Star-Spangled Spectacular at Oregon Ridge.
-Tickets at the gate will be $20 for adults and $10 for children 12 and under, or you can buy your tickets in advance here.
+Even the Baltimore Symphony Orchestra is coming up to the County on July 3 and 4 for their Star-Spangled Spectacular at Oregon Ridge.
+Tickets at the gate will be $20 for adults and $10 for children 12 and under, or you can buy your tickets in advance.
 Guests get to see the BSO perform classic American music with a spectacular fireworks show after the performance.

-The Lurman Summer Concert Series, put on for free every Saturday and Sunday from May to August, has all of the above; Blues, Funk, Country, R&B, and classic Jazz are on tap all summer long.
+The Lurman Summer Concert Series, free every Saturday and Sunday from May to August, has all of the above; blues, funk, country, R&B, and classic jazz are on tap all summer long.
 The Lurman Woodland Theatre in Catonsville is your one stop shop for all things music this summer.

-For a complete list of concerts and events this summer, please click here.
+Review a complete list of concerts and events this summer.